docker/machine/docs/drivers/openstack.md

 -   `--openstack-active-timeout`: The timeout in seconds until the OpenStack instance must be active.
 -   `--openstack-availability-zone`: The availability zone in which to launch the server.
+-   `--openstack-cacert`: The CA certificate bundle to verify against.
 -   `--openstack-domain-name` or `--openstack-domain-id`: Domain to use for authentication (Keystone v3 only).
 -   `--openstack-endpoint-type`: Endpoint type can be `internalURL`, `adminURL` on `publicURL`.
 If is a helper for the driver to choose the right URL in the OpenStack service catalog.
 If not provided the default id `publicURL`